Where to Apply for a Passport: Complete Guide to U.S. Passport Office Locations

 I Have Not Yet Applied For a Passport Visit the Online Passport Appointment System to schedule your appointment.

-I Have Already Applied For a Passport Contact the National Passport Information Center at 1-877-487-2778 during the hours of 8:00 a.m. to 10:00 p.m.
+I Have Already Applied For a Passport Contact a customer service representative at the National Passport Information Center at 1-877-487-2778 during the hours of 8:00 a.m. to 10:00 p.m.
 ET on weekdays, or 10:00 a.m. to 3:00 p.m. on weekends to schedule your appointment.

+Life or Death Emergency First, try to book online if you haven’t yet applied for a passport.
 If online booking is not possible, call 1-877-487-2778 during weekday hours 8:00am to 8:00PM ET, or 202-647-4000 after hours and on weekends for emergencies.

 Appointments can be scheduled up to 2 weeks in advance, but the appointment date must be within 3 days of traveling internationally.